 Considerations Comments 2.122 Traffic-generating development (1) This section applies to development specified in Column 1 of the Table to Schedule 3 that involves- (a) new premises of the relevant size or capacity, or (b) an enlargement or extension of existing premises, being an alteration or addition of the relevant size or capacity.
 The subject site includes access to a road and under the provisions of Column 2, the development: • has a car park with 200 or more parking spaces; and • GFA of shops exceed 2000sqm The proposed development is trafficgenerating development requiring referral to TfNSW.
 (3) A public authority, or a person acting on behalf of a public authority, must not carry out development to which this section applies that this Chapter provides may be carried out without consent unless the authority or person has- (a) given written notice of the intention to carry out the development to TfNSW in relation to the development, and (b) taken into consideration any response to the notice that is received from TfNSW within 21 days after the notice is given.
 The application Is not being carried out by a public authority or person acting on behalf of a public authority.
-(4) Before determining a development application for development to which this section applies, the consent authority must- (a) give written notice of the application to TfNSW within 7 days after the application is made, and (b) take into consideration- (i) any submission that RMS provides in response to that notice within 21 days after the notice was given (unless, before the 21 days have passed, TfNSW advises that it will not be making a submission), and (ii) the accessibility of the site concerned, including- (A) the efficiency of movement of people and freight to and from the site and the extent of multi-purpose trips, and (B) the potential to minimise the need for travel by car and to maximise movement of freight in containers or bulk freight by rail, and (iii) any potential traffic safety, road congestion or parking implications of the development.
-The application was referred to TfNSW/NSW Roads and Maritime for comment and TfNSW have advised that the application is unlikely to have a detrimental impact on the surrounding classified road network.
-As such, the proposal is considered to be satisfactory.
+(4) Before determining a development application for development to which this section applies, the consent authority must- (a) give written notice of the application to TfNSW within 7 days after the application is made, and (b) take into consideration- (i) any submission that RMS provides in response to that notice within 21 days after the notice was given (unless, The application was referred to TfNSW/ NSW Roads and Maritime for comment and TfNSW have provided advisory comments for Council's consideration in relation to the accessway to Gurner Avenue and pedestrian safety in the vicinity of the school and the retail development.
+These elements have been considered as part of the before the 21 days have passed, TfNSW advises that it will proposed development and are not be making a submission), and considered to be acceptable by (ii) the accessibility of the site concerned, including- Council's Traffic Section subject to (A) the efficiency of movement of people and freight to and conditions in regard to access and from the site and the extent of multi-purpose trips, and traffic arrangements.
+(B) the potential to minimise the need for travel by car and to maximise movement of freight in containers or bulk freight by rail, and (iii) any potential traffic safety, road congestion or parking implications of the development.